andresg9108/grunt-contrib-processpy/README.md

 </html>
 ~~~

 As you can see we have common HTML tags except "<!-headHTML->" and "<!-bodyHTML->" which we will explain below.
-But first check the file "../example/web/index.html", if all goes well you will see the code copied from the template to the production file
+But first check the file "../example/web/index.html", if all goes well you will see the code copied from the template to the production file.

 Now the tags "<!-headHTML->" and "<!-bodyHTML->" tell the template that the tags are in the files "../example/pages/head.html" and "../example/pages/body.html" and to be added respectively.
 Knowing this, we will modify the following files: